-Financing decarbonisation Donal Brown, Sustainability Director, Sustainable Design Collective @BrownSdc (This session will be pre-recorded) In this session delegates will hear the financing challenges and opportunities of net zero, what this public and private finance could look like, and how we can ensure investors and bankers recognise the need to support decarbonisation and climate action.
-2.00pm A chance for a coffee and chat 2.15pm Scottish Government's approach to decarbonisation David Hawkey, Scottish Government In this session we will hear about the Scottish Government's approach to decarbonisation and the support that they are giving housing associations, as well as their role in COP26.
-2.45pm A chance for a coffee and chat 3.00pm Sustainable Design Professor Yewande Akinola MBE, Award-winning Design Engineer, Innovator and Clean Growth Champion @YeWanDae Professor Yewande Akinola MBE is a chartered engineer, an innovator, a dreamer and speaker with passion for the role of innovation, creativity and engineering in our world today.
-Yewande is an ambassador for clean growth and infrastructure at Innovate UK.
-In our final session today, Yewande will inform and inspire delegates speaking about her work on sustainability, innovation, and diversity, and how these can and should be applied in the housing sector to tackle climate change
+Is there anything else that a firm stepping into this for the first time should know before they go down the route of offsite?
+Community Energy Dewi Llwyd Evans YnNi Teg @YnNiTeg In this session delegates will hear how housing associations can get involved in community energy and hear from examples from YnNi teg and Ynni Ogwen Financing decarbonisation Professor Nick Robins Grantham Research Institute on Climate Change and the Environment @GRI_LSE In this session delegates will hear the financing challenges and opportunities of net zero, what this public and private finance could look like, and how we can ensure investors and bankers recognise the need to support decarbonisation / climate action.
+2.00pm A Chance for a coffee and Chat 2.15pm Scottish Government's approach to decarbonisation Ragne Low, Heat Planning at The Scottish Government @RagneLow In this session we will hear about the Scottish Government's approach to decarbonisation and the support that they are giving housing associations, as well as their role in COP26.
+2.45pm A Chance for a Coffee and Chat

-3.45pm Conference Reflections and Close
+3.00pm Sustainable Design Professor Yewande Akinola MBE, Award-winning Design Engineer, Innovator and Clean Growth Champion @YeWanDae (invited) Professor Yewande Akinola MBE is a chartered engineer, an innovator, a dreamer and speaker with passion for the role of innovation, creativity and engineering in our world today.
+Yewande is an ambassador for clean growth & infrastructure at Innovate UK.
+In our final session today, Yewande will inform and inspire delegates speaking about her work on sustainability, innovation, and diversity, and how these can and should be applied in the housing sector to tackle climate change 3.45pm Conference Reflections and Close